 - An intention that the granting of the stock option may be revoked by a resolution of the board of directors in specified cases.
 Korea Commercial Act art.
 340-3(3)1.

-If your company, in Korea, intends to grant stock options or you have received stock options in Korea please consult with an attorney that deals with these type of matters.
-I have seen a recent incident that could have been avoided if the company and the employee, simply, had counsel that was not, only, aware of Labor and Employment Law in Korea.
-This matter is much more than a Labor Law matter and, thus, a more nuanced counsel is, often, necessary.
+If your company in Korea intends to grant stock options or have received stock options in Korea please consult with an attorney that deals with these type of matters.
+I have seen a recent incident that could have been avoided if the company and the employee, simply, had a counsel that was not, only, aware of Labor and Employment Law.

 Sean Hayes, IPG's Co-Chair of the Korea Practice Team, may be contacted at: SeanHayes@ipglegal.com